15+ Years Building Web Software

 Always Hands-On

-The title has changed over the years — Technical Director, Head of Development, Senior Developer — but the work hasn't.
-I write code.
-I solve problems.
-I build systems that people actually use.
-Now I build them on a platform I own end to end.
+My job titles have changed over the years, Technical Director, Head of Development, Senior Developer, but the work hasn't.
+I write code, I solve problems, and I build systems people actually use.

 Why PWAs Matter